 In the Field

 Field research experiences can be defining moments in people's careers.
 For geology undergraduate majors they are also required; 99% of the 300 geology undergraduate majors at U.S. institutions surveyed in 2008 required a field course (Drummond and Markin 2008).
 Time in the field can inspire students to pursue a career in research.
 On the other hand, unsafe field environments can have devastating personal and professional consequences.
-Identifiable conditions contribute to unsafe field environments where harassment, bullying and discrimination can occur.
+Identifiable conditions contribute to unsafe field environments where harassment, bullying, racism and discrimination can occur.
 We present recent research on how to ensure safe, accessible and inclusive field experiences, which center on the adoption and enforcement of rules for appropriate behavior.

 What do we mean by "in the field"?